Anchor and Windlass Tips for Modern Members | Modern Sailing

 Restricted Anchorages

-Be sure to read the Charter Policies section of your Boat Check-Out Form to remain informed of areas off-limits to Modern Sailing yachts.
+Be sure to read the Charter Policies section of your Boat Pre-Cruise (Check-Out) Form to remain informed of areas off-limits to Modern Sailing yachts.
 In particular, the Aquatic Park and the China Cove anchorages are always restricted to Modern Sailing charterers due to underwater debris and anchoring hazards.

 Great Places to Anchor in San Francisco Bay